rust-lang/rust/src/doc/rustc-dev-guide/src/tracing.md

 discretion to decide whether to let you leave `debug!` statements in or whether to ask you to remove them before merging.

-It may be preferrable to use `trace!` over `debug!` for very noisy logs.
+It may be preferable to use `trace!` over `debug!` for very noisy logs.

 A loosely followed convention is to use `#[instrument(level = "debug")]` ([also see the attribute's documentation](https://docs.rs/tracing-attributes/0.1.17/tracing_attributes/attr.instrument.html))